aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 1. **Removes `instanceStorePolicy: RAID0`** from the EC2NodeClass so Karpenter doesn't automatically binds all directories (including SOCI's) to the NVMe array.
 2. **Manually initializes the RAID0 array** using `apiclient ephemeral-storage init` this stripes all NVMe disks into a RAID0.
 3. **Selectively binds only `/var/lib/containerd`, `/var/lib/kubelet`, and `/var/log/pods`** to the NVMe array, deliberately omitting `/var/lib/soci-snapshotter`.
-4. **Result**: SOCI's data directory stays on the EBS data volume (`/dev/xvdb`) with guaranteed IOPS and throughput, while containerd and kubelet benefit from NVMe speed.
+3. **Result**: containerd, kubelet, and pod logs benefit from NVMe RAID0 speed, while SOCI's layer data (`/var/lib/soci-snapshotter`) remains on the  EBS volume (`/dev/xvdb`) with predictable capacity & performance.

 </details>